CCExtractor/ccx_submissionplatform/README.md

-# CCExctractor Sample Submission Platform
+# CCExtractor Sample Submission Platform

 This repository contains the code for a Sample Submission Platform, which allows for a unified place to report errors, submit samples, view existing samples and more.
 It was developed during GSoC 2015.